latest nhpb_banner 1__compressed

 Assistance programs in Marion, Bond, Washington, and Clinton County.

-• Emergency Resources and Services - Qualified families and individuals can receive medication, free food, shelter, and transportation in a crisis situation.
+• Emergency Resources and Services - Qualified families and individuals can receive vouchers for medication, free food, shelter, and transportation in a crisis situation, including a free car or gas vouchers.

-• Family and Community Development (FCD) – Meet with a case manager to develop a program to assess a family's immediate and longer term needs.
-Access resources from this service.
-Also the case manager will work with the family to devise a plan which will lead them to self-sufficiency, and ideally direct people to short term financial assistance programs.
+• Family and Community Development (FCD) – Low-income families or single people will meet with a case manager to develop a program to assess a family's immediate and longer term needs.
+Get a plan which will lead them to self-sufficiency, and ideally direct people to short term financial assistance programs.
 Read more on Illinois public assistance.

-• Referrals and Information – The community action agency can provide information and referrals in order to link low-income people with various local and national resources.
-For example, learn about government and public programs, services from local non-profits, and other aid.
+• Referrals and Information – The community action agency can provide information in order to link low-income people with various local and national resources.
 They may have information on the following.

 • Front Door Program - Applicants must qualify and obtain a referral through the DHS public aid office.
-If you are qualified, receive employment related expenses.
+If you are qualified, receive employment related expenses, including free bus passes or a gas car..

 • EFSP Program – Learn where to apply for this federal program which also may offer rent and utility assistance, emergency food, and shelter.
 Families in Clinton and Marion County, as well as surrounding area, may apply.